mizhaan23/hangman_transformer/README.md

-# Using an Encoder-only Transformer Network to play the game of HangMan
+# Using an Encoder-only Transformer Network to play the game of Hangman
 Implementing a Transformer network to play the game of Hangman.
 Code courtesy : https://github.com/SamLynnEvans/Transformer

 ## Inspiration